chadjougit/ServerForGid/README.md

 to restore packages, run "dotnet restore" in cmd

-to start, sue "dotnet run" in cmd
+to start, use "dotnet run" in cmd

 ##Configuration
 to manage database connection, change value of DefaultConnection in appsettings.json